Furlough support: Rishi Sunak extends scheme until end of March - Evening Express

 Prior to Mr Sunak’s speech, ministers had been ducking questions from the press and MPs over whether furlough support would be granted to workers in Scotland, Wales and Northern Ireland beyond the end of England’s lockdown on December 2.

-Shadow chancellor Anneliese Dodds slammed the unnecessary uncertainty caused, saying it had cost jobs.
+Shadow chancellor Anneliese Dodds slammed the uncertainty caused, saying it had cost jobs.

 “This is the Chancellor’s fourth version of his winter economy plan in just six weeks, he can change his mind at the last minute, but businesses can’t.